YoshiMitsu93/LSR-XML-Helper/README.md

 ## Auto Updates

-- The tool automatically checks online for newer versions.
+- The tool can check online for newer versions.
-- If an update is found, it downloads and replaces itself.
+- If an update is found, it can download and replace itself.
 - After updating, simply launch it again.
+- Automatic update checks can be turned **ON/OFF** from the **Settings & Info** screen.

 ---